scale-it/algo-builder/docs/deployer.md

 To deploy an ASA you must have `asa.yaml` file in `assets` folder.
 Head to the [ASA Definition File Spec](https://paper.dropbox.com/doc/Algorand-builder-specs-Vcdp0XNngizChyUWvFXfs#:uid=077585002872354521007982&h2=ASA-Definition-File) to learn more.

+For opting in to ASA, `deployer` supports two methods :-
+- `optInAcountToASA` to opt-in to a single account signed by secret key of sender.
+- `optInLsigToASA` to opt-in to a contract account (say escrow) where the account is represented by the logic signature address (`lsig.address()`).

 #### Smart contracts

 You can also deploy a Stateful Smart Contracts (SSC).
 Check our [examples/permissioned-voting](../examples/permissioned-voting) project.
 Open the `scripts/voting.js` file, you will find there: